FMMT666/SyrSafeTechLogger/README.md

     - fix for empty "dataLine2" error if optional logging is off
     - added showprofile=n parameter
     - some cleanups and minor improvements
+    - added display of units for status and profile

 ### CHANGES 2024/03/XX:
     - added IP address command line option